• Skip to primary navigation

 • Dredge the pork chops in the dredge mix and shake off the excess.

-• When the oil is hot, sear the pork chops on both sides for about 3 to 4 minutes.
-Set aside on paper towels.
+• When the oil is hot, sear the pork chops for about 4 minutes on each.
+Set aside.
 Do this in batches so you don't crowd the pan.

 Make the Gravy

-• If there are any burned morsels in the dutch oven, wipe out with a paper towel.
+• If there is excess oil left in the Dutch oven, wipe out with a paper towel.

 • When the butter is frothy add the AP flour and stir constantly to make a light roux.
-NOTE: The roux will be very thin because of the 4:1 ratio of butter to flour, but with the long cook, it will still serve to thicken the gravy.
+NOTE: The roux will be thin, but with the long cook, it will still serve to thicken the gravy.

 • Add the yellow onions and stir until starting to wilt about 8 to 10 minutes.